 The Imaging Facility gives researchers access to sophisticated fluorescence microscopes for the observation and analysis of live or fixed organisms and cells.
-The samples range from whole (small) organisms to single molecules with super-resolution microscopy.
-We also have a top-level flow cytometer, which allows analysis and sorting of cells in many fluorescence channels at high speed.
+The scale of samples ranges from whole (small) organisms to single molecules with super-resolution microscopy.
+We also have high-end flow cytometers, which allow analysis and sorting of cells in many fluorescence channels at high speed.
 Users get personal training to use equipment and software as needed for their specific experiments, as well as support for data processing and especially quantitative image analysis.

 Currently we have five light microscopes:

 - WF1: Widefield microscope GE DeltaVision Elite, including laser module for TIRF (Total Internal Reflection) and FRAP (photobleaching, photoswitching)